clastix/kamaji/docs/content/guides/kamaji-azure-deployment.md

 ## Install Kamaji Controller

 Installing Kamaji via Helm charts is the preferred way.
 The Kamaji controller needs to access a Datastore in order to save data of the tenants' clusters.
-The Kamaji Helm Chart provides the installation of a basic unamanaged `etcd` as datastore, out of box.
+The Kamaji Helm Chart provides the installation of a basic unmanaged `etcd` as datastore, out of box.

 Install Kamaji with `helm` using an unmanaged `etcd` as default datastore: